 It’s important to note that this investment will take 2-3 days to register and deposits only land in your account once a week.
 It’s not real-time.

 While there are several free budgeting apps on the market, Moka is sadly not one of them.
-Moka charges $1 per month to use its services.
+Moka charges $3 per month to use its services.
 If you use it frequently, and manage to roundup or save quite a bit each month, then it’s worth it.
-However, if you are only saving $20 a month then that $1 becomes a 5% management fee which, in the finance world, is steep and probably not worth it.
+However, the real value comes in the investing services.
+There’s no limit to how much you can invest, you just pay $3 a month (plus the management expense ratio of the ETFs).

 - Being able to invest in TSFAs and/or RRSPs

 - Withdraw funds within 1 business day using Interac e-transfer

 - Round Up to Give (Give back to registered charities)

 This premium service isn’t bad if you want to start investing, but if you’re only investing small amounts, that $3 monthly fee can be a lot.
 You might be better off using something like Tangerine Investment funds or a robo-advisor.

 Moka and KOHO are both similar apps in that they both offer roundup features to help you save.
 Often, these two apps are pitted against each other, but to be honest, they’re two completely different products

 KOHO is a prepaid credit card that allows you to earn cash back on all your purchases.
 KOHO does have roundups like Moka, but there is no investment option with KOHO.
 If you want automated saving goals, then KOHO is great.

 On the other hand, Moka is noted for being much more streamlined and easy to use.
 Plus, Moka allows you to actually invest your savings so you can make your money work for you.
 This is the key difference.
 People who want their spare change invested should go with Moka.
 This is an easy way to start investing and requires next to no work from you.